0xprinc/checks-while-hacks/README.md

 - Glance over the project's tests + code coverage and look deeper at areas lacking coverage.
 - Run tools like Slither/Solhint and review their output.
 - Look at related projects and their audits to check for any similar issues or oversights.
+- Try to figure out as many as expected invariants in the contract after getting its context.

 ## General entity
 - `g1` - Will the contract run the same if this entity is removed?